-[IN FLUX] I’ve used other tools in the past for this – Bear, Apple Notes, Evernote, Google Docs.
+[MINOR PAIN] I’ve used other tools in the past for this – Bear, Apple Notes, Evernote, Google Docs.
 I have notes to migrate from these other tools.
 We are using Notion for CIVIC, and I think it makes sense to use Notion for everything.

 [LOCKED IN] Happy with my setup here.

 [MINOR PAIN] I really tried to use Firefox for most things, on principle, but it became too painful.
 The aggressive privacy tracking broke a good third of websites.
 Now I’m just using Chrome, and making extensive use of Chrome profiles.
 Too much of my work is in Google Apps.
 When I was using Firefox, I found this extension that I use to automatically opens every Google application in Chrome.
 Unfortunately, despite Mozilla’s efforts, Google makes the Google Apps experience in other browsers just shitty enough that it really doesn’t make sense.